Alejogb1/job-board/blog-data/variable-used-in-lambda-should-be-final-java.md

 id: "variable-used-in-lambda-should-be-final-java"
 ---

-Okay so you're asking about why variables used inside a Java lambda need to be effectively final right I've been there seen that and debugged that a few times it’s a common gotcha for people new to lambdas or closures in general
+you're asking about why variables used inside a Java lambda need to be effectively final right I've been there seen that and debugged that a few times it’s a common gotcha for people new to lambdas or closures in general

-Alright let's break this down like we're debugging a nasty NullPointerException at 3 am
+let's break this down like we're debugging a nasty NullPointerException at 3 am

-First off "effectively final" isn't some weird made-up Java term it just means a variable's value isn't changed after it's initialized If it's never reassigned it's effectively final Java doesn’t force you to use the `final` keyword for this but it *behaves* like it's `final` inside the lambda
+First off "effectively final" isn't some weird made-up Java term it just means a variable's value isn't changed after it's initialized If it's never reassigned it's effectively final Java doesn’t force you to use the `final` keyword for this but it _behaves_ like it's `final` inside the lambda

 Think of it this way when you create a lambda you're essentially creating an anonymous inner class under the hood Java needs to capture the environment at the point where the lambda is defined If it allowed you to modify variables in that outer scope the lambda could operate on a value inconsistent with the rest of the program It would be a mess of race conditions and headache inducing concurrency bugs that would even make the most experienced dev question their coding life choices